-- 4.3 Figure 7 sets out these categories across the county and identifies opportunity areas for informal recreation sites. - 4.4 The spatial priorities presented in Figure 7 is intended to guide the work of the Partnership.
-When considering specific proposals, they should be read in conjunction with the strategic priorities for each ECA, as identified in Appendix D and the more detailed assessment of green infrastructure priorities in GI Framework Document 2.
+- 4.3 Figure 5 sets out these categories across the county and identifies opportunity areas for informal recreation sites. - 4.4 The spatial priorities presented in Figure 5 are intended to guide the work of the Partnership.
+When considering specific proposals, the spatial priorities should be considered in conjunction with the strategic priorities for each ECA, as identified in Appendix D and the more detailed assessment of green infrastructure priorities in GI Framework Document 2.
 It is also important to remember that although the priorities provide a starting point, individual site considerations will be key in choosing an appropriate approach.
 More details about how to do this are set out in Section 5 below.

-Figure 6.
+Figure 5.
 Spatial priorities for green infrastructure in Worcestershire